OSH Answers Fact Sheets

 The name "Legionnaires' disease" was coined in 1976 after a respiratory disease affected many delegates attending a convention in Philadelphia held by the American Legion of Pennsylvania.
 Eventually, the bacteria that was responsible for the disease was isolated and named as Legionella pneumophila.

 Two distinct illnesses, Legionnaires' disease and Pontiac fever, have been associated with the Legionella species.
 Legionnaires' disease is a severe pneumonia.
 Pontiac fever is a mild, non-pneumonia influenza-like illness.
-It is not clear why the same causal agent can produce two distinct illnesses.

 What is the cause of Legionnaires' disease?